Mr Shaun McCarthy

 Biography

-Shaun was a lead member of the team which secured a NSW State Government grant (totalling around $700,000) to establish an Older Persons Legal Clinic at the University of Newcastle Legal Centre.
-He has recently co-hosted a Symposium with the Hunter New England Local Health District on Capacity Assessment.
+Shaun was a lead member of the team which secured a NSW State Government grant in 2019 (totalling around $720,000) to establish an Older Persons Legal Clinic at the University of Newcastle Legal Centre.
+He was a lead member in securing a continuation of the funding for the Older Persons Legal Clinic in 2022.
+He has co-hosted a Symposium with the Hunter New England Local Health District on Capacity Assessment.
 Shaun is a Consultant on a National Disability Insurance Scheme grant supporting persons who live with a swallowing disability.

 Admitted as a Solicitor of the Supreme Court of NSW and the High Court of Australia